missionpinball/mpf-docs/bcp/index.rst

 the MPF media controller, though BCP is intended to be an open protocol that could connect *any* pinball controller to *any* media controller.

+We'd like to give a shout-out to Kevin Kelm who was responsible for the initial concept of BCP and first draft of the specification.
+As such, he's the guy who picked the ports (5050 and 5051).

 Protocol Format
 ---------------